DNS Server

 Browsers use DNS clients that are typically built into operating systems to interact with DNS servers.
 DNS servers receive DNS queries from DNS clients.
 For example, if you want to access the hostname example.com, your web browser sends a DNS query containing the hostname to a DNS server.
 The DNS server then returns the IP address associated with example.com so your browser can connect to the website.

-Maintaining consistently updated DNS records for domains across this internet is important because IP addresses and other DNS information changes frequently.
+Consistently updating DNS records for domains across the internet is important because IP addresses and other DNS information changes frequently.
 The same IP address used to reach example.com today may not be the same address tomorrow.